KankakeeCommunityCollege/newsroom/_posts/2025-11-11-phi-theta-kappa-induction-ceremony.md

 * **Watseka**: Isabel Heisner and Emily Payne.
 * **Wilmington**: Raechel Steffes.

 KCC holds induction ceremonies for new [Phi Theta Kappa](https://www.kcc.edu/student-resources/clubs/#phi-theta-kappa) members each fall and spring semester.
-This fall’s event was Oct.
-24.
+This fall’s event was October 24.

 To be eligible for membership, students must have a 3.5 grade point average or better on a 4.0 scale after completing a minimum of 12 semesters hours of KCC coursework.